Iain Macwhirter: Current journalism

 Macwhirter writes weekly columns for The Herald, The Scotsman and Scotland on Sunday, all morning papers.
 He returned to Scotland to help launch the Sunday Herald in 1999, and has presented the Scottish Parliament magazine programme Holyrood Live.
 He also writes for Public Finance and other publications.

 Macwhirter's columns were suspended by The Herald in September 2022, after allegations he posted an offensive tweet about members of Liz Truss's cabinet.

 Rector of The University of Edinburgh

-Macwhirter announced that he was running for Rector of the University of Edinburgh on 12 January 2009, and was backed by George Galloway following the latter's withdrawal as a candidate for the post.
+Macwhirter announced that he was standing for Rector of the University of Edinburgh on 12 January 2009, and was backed by George Galloway following the latter's withdrawal as a candidate for the post.
 He was elected Rector on 13 February 2009, winning by 4,822 votes to 2,182 (69% to 31%). succeeding the former Green MSP Mark Ballard.